chocolatey/docs/input/en-us/central-management/setup/website.md

 Start-Website -Name ChocolateyCentralManagement
 ```

-### Can I install the Chocolatey Central Management Web Site under a Virtual Directory in IIS?
+### Can I install the Chocolatey Central Management Website under a Virtual Directory in IIS?

-Currently no.  The Chocolatey Central Management Web Site expects to reside at the site level within IIS.
+Currently, no.  The Chocolatey Central Management Website expects to reside at the site level within IIS.

-### What is the CCM compatibility matrix?
+### What is the Chocolatey Central Management Component Compatibility Matrix?

-Central Management has specific compatibility requirements with quite a few moving parts.
-It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
-Please see the [CCM Component Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) for details.
+Chocolatey Central Management has specific compatibility requirements with quite a few moving parts.
+It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of Chocolatey Central Management and vice versa.
+Please see the [Chocolatey Central Management Component Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) for details.

 ### I entered incorrect database details on install, do I need to reinstall to fix that?

 It depends.
-You can simply go to the appsettings.json file and adjust the connection string to be plaintext.
+You can simply go to the `appsettings.json` file and adjust the connection string to be plaintext.
 It will remain in plaintext though (at least until upgrade), so if you have actual password details you need to keep secure, you should do a force installation.

 1. The file is located at `c:\tools\chocolatey-management-web\appsettings.json`.
 1. You would open that up in an editor and modify the `"Default"` connection string.